nnnkit/all-docs-blogs/docs/javascript/fundamental/1-value.md

 ```

 :::danger JavaScript is case sensitive
-JavaScript is a case sensitive language. `true` and `True` is not same.
+JavaScript is a case sensitive language. `true` and `True` are not same.
 :::

 ---